 There are many green oases in and around the city.
-The Botanical Garden is a must-visit.
+The garden is a must-visit.
 The Heverleebos is the place to be for longer walks.

 Opening hours parks in Leuven (unless mentioned otherwise):